jemalbrins/docs/tarbell_p2p_cheat_sheet.rst

    #.
 Tarbell will ask about using **Unfuddle**.
 You should.
 The default project of **60** is the graphics projects and should be used in nearly all cases.
    #.
 Yes, create a **repo.**
    #.
 You don't need to create tickets.
 You should already have created one before starting this process.
 In fact, the repo address from the previous step should be added to your ticket.
 Get the address `here <https://tribune.unfuddle.com/a#/repositories>`_.
    #. ``npm install`` Should be done right away after staring a new project.
-This let's you use grunt/gulp
+This let's you use the tools we need to turn SASS into CSS, compile javascript and do other very fun things.
+   #.
+Your spreadsheet should be shared automatically with the team, but just make sure.
+It should be in Google Drive/Trib Docs/Data Team/Tarbell projects

 .. note::

   **Working on a Tarbell project**

   You'll want to have three tabs open in your terminal.
+It doesn't matter which order you do these things (or which tabs they are).
+You just need them open.
 For each of them, change into the project directory (``cd``)

   - **Tab 1:** Run ``tarbell serve`` and leave the tab open.
-Now you can view your project at `localhost:5000 <https://localhost:5000>`_
+Now you can view your project at `localhost:5000 <https://localhost:5000>`_.
+As long as this tab is open, you have a web server.
-  - **Tab 2:** Run ``grunt watch`` and leave the tab open.
+  - **Tab 2:** Run ``npm run build && npm run watch`` and leave the tab open.
 Now any time you make a change to your sass, new css is generated.
-This is true for javascript bundling and any other tasks you've got running with grunt.
+This is true for javascript bundling and any other tasks you've got running with build tools such as npm, grunt or gulp.
   - **Tab 3:** This is the tab you use to make git commits or any other typing.